learnwithraghu/python-interview-question-de-ds-ai/InterviewQuestion.md

-# Cruise Ship Investigation Challenge
+### Cruise Ship Investigation Challenge

-## Background
+#### Background

-Dive into a real-world-inspired scenario: a theft has occurred aboard a luxurious cruise ship, and you’re tasked with cracking the case.
-Using Python, you’ll analyze a rich dataset including passenger details, card access logs, and dining records to identify the culprit.
-This hands-on exercise tests your ability to manipulate data, uncover patterns, and draw logical conclusions—skills essential for technical interviews.
-Imagine yourself as a data detective, sifting through clues like a passenger’s whereabouts or suspicious dining habits, all while leveraging Python’s powerful data-handling capabilities.
-Perfect for students and job seekers, this challenge offers a practical, story-driven way to prepare for roles requiring analytical prowess and coding expertise.
-Can you solve the mystery and prove your data analysis chops?
+A high-stakes theft has rocked the luxurious *Ocean Star* cruise ship: a priceless diamond necklace was stolen from the ship's VIP lounge between 8:00 PM and 8:15 PM on March 25, 2025.
+As a data detective, your mission is to analyze passenger data using Python and pinpoint the culprit.
+You'll work with three datasets---passenger details, card access logs, and dining records---to uncover clues like suspicious movements, alibi inconsistencies, or unusual behavior.
+This challenge tests your ability to wrangle data, spot patterns, and draw evidence-based conclusions, mirroring the analytical skills top tech roles demand.
+Can you crack the case and showcase your coding expertise?

-## Setup
+#### Setup

-Clone this repository which contains:
+Clone the repository containing:

-- passenger_manifest.csv
-- card_access_logs.json
-- dining_transactions.csv
+-   passenger_manifest.csv: Passenger ID, name, cabin number, and VIP status.
+-   card_access_logs.json: Timestamps, passenger ID, location (e.g., VIP lounge, dining hall, deck), and action (entry/exit).
+-   dining_transactions.csv: Timestamps, passenger ID, and transaction details (e.g., food ordered, cost).

-## Investigation Tasks
+#### Investigation Tasks

-### Task 1: Data Loading & Initial Inspection
+**Task 1: Data Loading & Initial Inspection**\
-**Question**: Load all three datasets and display the first few rows of each.
-Make sure to handle timestamps appropriately.
+*Question:* Load all three datasets into Python (using pandas or similar) and display the first 5 rows of each.
+Ensure timestamps are parsed correctly as datetime objects for accurate time-based analysis.

-### Task 2: Establishing Timeline
+**Task 2: Establishing the Crime Timeline**\
-**Question**: Between 7 PM and 9 PM, create a timeline of all passenger movements (entries/exits) and dining transactions.
-Display this in a clear, chronological format.

-### Task 3: Identifying Anomalies
+*Question:* Focus on the theft window (8:00 PM to 8:15 PM on March 25, 2025).
+Create a chronological timeline combining:

+-   All passenger movements (entries/exits) from the access logs.
+-   All dining transactions.\
+    Display the result in a readable format (e.g., a table sorted by timestamp).

+**Task 3: Alibi Check -- Dining Hall Discrepancies**\
+*Question:* The dining hall is a potential alibi location, as it's far from the VIP lounge.
+Investigate:

-**Question**: Find passengers who were in the dining hall during the incident (8 PM) but didn't make any dining transactions.
-Also identify any passengers who made dining transactions but have no record of entering the dining hall.
+-   Passengers who were in the dining hall (per access logs) at 8:00 PM but have no dining transactions between 7:00 PM and 9:00 PM---did they fake their presence?

-### Task 4: Location Analysis
+-   Passengers with dining transactions at 8:00 PM but no record of entering the dining hall---did they tamper with the system?\
+    List these passengers with supporting evidence.

+**Task 4: Suspicious Movements**\
-**Question**: Cross-reference the passenger manifest with the access logs to identify:
+*Question:* The VIP lounge is the crime scene.
+Analyze the access logs and passenger manifest to find:

-- Passengers who were in suspicious locations at 8 PM
+-   Passengers who entered the VIP lounge between 7:45 PM and 8:15 PM (suspicious proximity to the theft).
+-   Passengers with unusual movement patterns between 7:00 PM and 9:00 PM (e.g., multiple entries/exits to the VIP lounge or rapid location changes).\
-- Passengers who made unusual movement patterns (multiple entries/exits) Display your findings with supporting evidence.
+    Present your findings with timestamps and locations as evidence.

-### Task 5: Final Analysis
+**Task 5: Final Suspect Identification**\
-**Question**: Based on your findings from tasks 1-4, identify the most suspicious passenger(s) and explain your reasoning.
-Support your conclusion with data from all three sources.
+*Question:* Using insights from Tasks 1-4, identify the most likely suspect(s) for the theft.
+Consider:

+-   Presence in or near the VIP lounge during the theft window.
+-   Inconsistent alibis (e.g., dining hall discrepancies).
+-   Unusual behavior (e.g., erratic movements or VIP status).\
+    Explain your reasoning, backing it with specific data from all three datasets (e.g., "Passenger X entered the VIP lounge at 8:02 PM, has no dining alibi, and made three rapid location switches").